mukundhareddy1996/Copilot-Language-Translator/README.md

 # Copilot Language Translator

-This asset will help to translate the localization files of copilot.
+This asset will help to translate the localization files of the copilot.

-The base lanaguge must be in english and the target langauges must be given in its code format.
+The base language must be in English and the target languages must be given in its code format.